-Here’s a primer on how diabetes is connected to dementia risk, and what you can do to reduce your chances of developing the two health conditions.
+Here's a primer on how diabetes and dementia risk are interconnected — and what you can do to reduce your chances of developing the two health conditions.

 How can a chronic condition originating from the pancreas double your risk of developing Alzheimer’s or dementia?

 According to the Centers for Disease Control and Prevention, more than 30 million Americans are currently living with diabetes.
 It occurs when cells in the pancreas are unable to produce enough insulin — a hormone that tells the body to import the sugar circulating in the blood into the body.
 Because sugar is the main source of fuel for the brain, diabetes symptoms can cause fatigue and cognitive impairment.

 When the brain doesn’t get enough energy, it alters its metabolism and leads to cellular damage.
 These factors may make it more likely that someone with diabetes develops Alzheimer’s disease, or another form of dementia.
 Additionally, there are many shared risk factors between these two diseases that further explain their close relationship.

 Here’s what diabetes and dementia have in common

 One of the largest known genetic risk factors for developing Alzheimer’s in certain populations, ApoE4, is also a major risk factor for developing diabetes.
 This gene encodes a protein that carries cholesterol, increasing blood pressure.
 While this protein is too large to enter the brain, it is produced by cells called astrocytes and may trigger the release of amyloid plaques.

 Next, high levels of blood sugar which can contribute to the onset of diabetes are also a risk factor for the development of Alzheimer’s and other forms of dementia.

 A 2013 study, published in the New England Journal of Medicine, found that any abnormal elevations in blood sugar — even in people without diabetes — increased the risk of developing dementia.